spezold/mvloader/readme.md

 This should also work inside *conda*.

-*MVloader*'s only dependencies are the underlying image libraries ([*pydicom*](https://github.com/pydicom/pydicom), [*nibabel*](http://nipy.org/nibabel/), [*pynrrd*](https://github.com/mhe/pynrrd)) and
+*MVloader*'s only remaining dependencies are the underlying image libraries ([*pydicom*](https://github.com/pydicom/pydicom), [*nibabel*](http://nipy.org/nibabel/), [*pynrrd*](https://github.com/mhe/pynrrd)) and